Some Electrifying Undergraduate and Graduate Research

 During his graduate studies, Pat was funded by DARPA to research the lightning process using a number of mobile and transportable polarimetric radar platforms.
 While at two different facilities (International Center for Lightning Research and Testing in Camp Blanding, FL and Langmuir Laboratory in Soccorro, NM), Pat used these mobile and transportable radar platforms to examine the atmosphere coinciding with artificially-triggered lightning attempts.

-Currently, Pat is a Research Associate with the OU Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) as part of the Severe Weather Applications Technology Transfer Team (SWAT) within the NOAA National Severe Storms Laboratory (NSSL) Warning Research Development Division (WRDD).
+Currently, Pat is a Research Meteorologist with the Currently, Pat is a Research Meteorologist with the Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO) as part of the Severe Weather Applications Technology Transfer Team (SWAT) within the NOAA National Severe Storms Laboratory (NSSL) Warning Research Development Division (WRDD).
 This group is tasked with developing and testing algorithms and techniques to improve short-term probabilistic prediction and nowcasting to assist forecasters with the warning-decision-making process.

 As part of an MOU with the NOAA Radar Operations Center (ROC), Pat and the MRMS/Severe Weather Applications Team are investigating Vertically Integrated Liquid (VIL) and Echo Top products to provide recommendations on which products should be available to forecasters within the Open Radar Product Generator (ORPG).
 These products have tremendous potential not only for diagnosing the severity of storms for the warning-decision-making process, but also for the Federal Aviation Administration (FAA) to provide advanced notice to those in aviation about weather hazards.
 This group is also investigating and improving the Hail Size Detection Algorithm (HSDA) used by operational forecasters.
 This enhancement to the Hail Detection Algorithm delineates the hail category into large and giant hail using dual polarization radar information.